-Starting in Roncesvalles (on the France-Spain border), we will cover the Camino Frances thoroughly as the route passes from the wooded Pyrenees of Navarra to the fertile wine territory of La Rioja, the rolling wheat fields and high tablelands (meseta) of Castilla and León and then to verdant rolling Galicia.
+Starting in Roncesvalles (on the France-Spain border), we cover the section called the Camino Francés as the route passes from the wooded Pyrenees of Navarra to the fertile wine territory of La Rioja, the rolling wheat fields and high tablelands (meseta) of Castile and León and then to verdant, rolling Galicia.

-CAMINO FRANCÉS: FROM RONCESVALLES (NAVARRA)
+CAMINO FRANCÉS: FROM RONCESVALLES (NAVARRA) TO SANTIAGO DE COMPOSTELA

 11 days & 11 nights